-Sustainable tourism is not just a rising travel trend.
-It’s also quickly becoming a priority — if not a moral imperative — for hospitality leaders and hotel businesses around the world.
+Sustainable tourism is far from a rising travel trend.
+It’s become a priority — if not a moral imperative — for hospitality leaders and hoteliers around the world.
 And not a moment too soon.

-So, the challenge we face is not an insignificant one.
-As sustainable hospitality expert Dr. Willy Legrand explains it, we need to find a way to grow the industry, accommodating more and more guests and building more and more properties, and at the same time reduce the sector’s carbon footprint to achieve complete decarbonization by 2050.
+The challenge we face isn’t an insignificant one.
+As sustainable hospitality expert Dr. Willy Legrand explains, “we need to find a way to grow the industry, accommodating more and more guests and building more and more properties, and at the same time reduce the sector’s carbon footprint to achieve complete decarbonization by 2050.”

 Current trends in sustainable hospitality

-The guest editor-in-chief of the Hotel Yearbook 2018 – Sustainable Hospitality and the Hotel Yearbook Special Edition – Sustainable Hospitality 2020, Dr. Legrand pointed out several key eco-friendly hotel industry trends, such as:
+The guest editor-in-chief of the Hotel Yearbook 2018 – Sustainable Hospitality and the Hotel Yearbook Special Edition – Sustainable Hospitality 2020, Dr. Legrand highlights key eco-friendly industry trends that hoteliers can follow:

-- Cutting down on food waste.
-For example, by growing food onsite, sourcing food locally, and shifting social norms to ensure that “plate waste” is no longer considered acceptable (Benjamin Lephilibert, HYB2018).
+- Cut down on food waste.
+For example, grow food onsite, source food locally, and shift social norms to ensure that “plate waste” is no longer considered acceptable (Benjamin Lephilibert, HYB2018).

-- Minimizing water usage beyond the hotel room.
-In addition to encouraging guests to be mindful of their water and towel usage, some properties are turning to innovations such as showers that filter their own water (Inge Huijbrechts, HYB2018).
+- Minimize water usage beyond the hotel room.
+In addition to encouraging guests to be mindful of their water and towel usage, some properties are turning to innovations such as showers that filter their own water (Inge Huijbrechts, HYB2018)

-- Eliminating plastic.
-A step beyond recycling, doing away with single-use plastic products can help limit the huge amount of waste stemming from creating and discarding these items.
-Getting rid of plastic water bottles and plastic bags is a good place to start (Jeanne Varney, HYB2020).
+- Eliminate plastic.
+A step beyond recycling is to do away with single-use plastic products.
+This can help limit the huge amount of waste stemming from creating and discarding these items.
+A good place to start is by getting rid of plastic water bottles and plastic bags (Jeanne Varney, HYB2020).

-- Creating a paperless hotel.
-A task made easy by a modern property management system, which will simplify operations and streamline the guest experience while reducing carbon emissions (Terence Ronson, HYB2018).
+- Create a paperless hotel.
+A task made easy by a modern property management systems, this simplifies operations and streamlines the guest experience while reducing carbon emissions (Terence Ronson, HYB2018).

-- Integrating sustainability into the hotel architecture.
-In building new properties, there is a “three-zero-concept” approach: using local construction materials and skills (zero kilometers), prioritizing energy management and lower emissions (zero carbon dioxide), and introducing life-cycle management into the building process (zero waste) (Matteo Thun, HYB2020).
+- Integrate sustainability into the hotel architecture.
+For the construction of new properties, there’s a “three-zero-concept” approach: use local construction materials and skills (zero kilometers), prioritize energy management and lower emissions (zero carbon dioxide), and introduce life-cycle management into the building process (zero waste) (Matteo Thun, HYB2020).

-Going green: good for the world, good for bringing in the hotel guests of today (and tomorrow)
+Go green: Good for the world, good for bringing in the guests of today (and tomorrow)

-Beyond the noble goal of decarbonization, there are economic factors driving the industry trend toward sustainability as well.
+Beyond the noble goal of decarbonization, there are economic factors driving the industry trend towards sustainability as well.

-Eco-friendliness is evolving from a nice-to-have, on-trend hotel commodity to a must-have priority for a growing number of environmentally and socially conscious travelers.
+Eco-friendliness has evolved from a nice-to-have to a must-have priority for a growing number of environmentally and socially conscious travelers.

 In the same vein, a TUI global survey found that two-thirds of holidaymakers are willing “to make lifestyle trade-offs to benefit the environment” (TUI, 2017).

-By going green, then, a property can not only appeal to and attract today’s eco-aware travelers, but also help its guests benefit the environment without compromising the quality of their trip.
+By going green, a property can not only appeal to and attract today’s eco-aware travelers, but it can also help its guests benefit the environment without compromising the quality of their trip.

-As of now, there is no single, universal set of criteria for officially recognizing properties as eco-friendly.
+As of now, there’s no single, universal set of criteria for officially recognizing properties as eco-friendly.

 The organization describes the GSTC Criteria as “the minimum that a hotel (or any type of built accommodations) business should aspire to reach.”

-Hotels looking to be officially recognized as eco-friendly properties can consider one of the many GSTC-accredited certification bodies around the world.
+Properties that want to be officially recognized as eco-friendly can consider one of the many GSTC-accredited certification bodies around the world.

 A final thought on sustainable hospitality

-As we’ve seen from the numbers, there’s significant work to be done to make the hospitality industry an economically sustainable sector.
-It can be daunting, to say the least.
+There’s still significant work to be done to make the hospitality industry an economically sustainable sector; a daunting task to say the least.
 But the truth is that every measure, every step taken to reduce the carbon footprint at every level of the industry counts and is, in fact, crucial.

-“Sustainable hospitality does not translate into ‘one company trying to do its very best in a given market,’” explains Dr. Legrand, “but rather, it is an entire industry that stands up to face the environmental and societal challenges by exploring ideas, solutions and strategies of how to develop future hotels and how to manage operations in a sustainable way.”
+“Sustainable hospitality doesn’t translate into ‘one company trying to do its very best in a given market,’” explains Dr. Legrand, “but rather it’s an entire industry that stands up to face the environmental and societal challenges by exploring ideas, solutions and strategies of how to develop future hotels and how to manage operations in a sustainable way.”